 UChicago’s answer to The Onion, the Shady Dealer is the campus satirical newspaper and appears to be published 2, 3, 4, or 6 times a quarter.
 But not 5, definitely not 5.

-Published once a week in printed form and updated daily online, this progressive magazine tackles student concerns as well as global issues.
+This online progressive magazine tackles student concerns as well as global issues.

 Published three times a year (in Fall, Winter, and Spring Quarters), this journal presents political and cultural commentary and criticism.